EToro: Marketing campaigns and sponsorships

-As of 2024, eToro's sponsorship portfolio encompasses five English Premier League clubs (Crystal Palace, Everton, Leicester City, Southampton, and Burnley), five Bundesliga teams (Eintracht Frankfurt, FC Augsburg, 1.
-FC Köln, Hamburger SV in Bundesliga 2, 1.
-FC Union Berlin, and VfL Wolfsburg), as well as the UK's Premiership Rugby Cup, Spain's Basketball Liga ACB, and Rugby Australia.
-In September 2024, eToro signed a two-year sponsorship agreement with Bayer 04 Leverkusen.
+eToro has used sports sponsorships as a major part of its marketing strategy, particularly in European football.
+In 2020, it announced 12 football sponsorships across the United Kingdom and Germany, extending or adding partnerships with Crystal Palace, Everton, Leicester City, Southampton, West Bromwich Albion and Burnley in the United Kingdom, and with Eintracht Frankfurt, FC Augsburg, 1.
+FC Köln, Hamburger SV, 1.
+FC Union Berlin and VfL Wolfsburg in Germany.
+In 2024, eToro signed a two-year sponsorship agreement with Bayer 04 Leverkusen and renewed its front-of-shirt sponsorship of SK Slavia Prague.